21 August 2010

 "Yep, I ca-an," he taunted her condescendingly, "you have shared files."

-Jaina looked confused and quickly referred to me, "He can't...can he?
+Jaina, confused and quickly looked to me, "He can't...can he?
 What does shared files mean?"

 Titus, my 10 year old, piped up, no doubt shrinking from the memory of My Little Pony people and rainbows that appeared on his desktop, "No, Maxim, don't!
 Don't even think..."